About Ann Roecker

 The Revelation of Emery Audubon

 Emery Audubon’s future is bright.
 She’s been accepted into Holworthy Halls, New America’s most prestigious university.
-She doesn’t mind that Holworthy founded the Educational Reform Initiative — an initiative that banned the Bible, revised history books, and passed laws requiring schools to teach there is no God.
-Emery trusts that Holworthy knows what’s best.
-After all, they’ve won awards.
-They’re held in high esteem.
+She doesn’t mind that Holworthy founded the Educational Reform Initiative — an initiative that banned the Bible and passed laws requiring schools to teach there is no God.

-But everything changes when a fellow student, who’s unlike anyone she’s ever met, invites her to take an illegal class on Revelation, a class that meets in secret in the Histories Department basement.
+But everything changes when an intriguing fellow student invites her to take a class on Revelation’s symbols, a class that meets in secret in the Histories Department basement.
 There Emery’s confronted with truths no one taught her in school, a spiritual battle she’s never noticed until now, and the God who reigns and redeems.

 Emery’s life is shaken even more when Holworthy’s Dean of Histories discovers she’s taking the class.
-Will this nationally recognized academic leader ruin her life, which he now is determined to do?
+Will this nationally recognized academic leader ruin her life, which he now has set out to do?
 Or will Emery use unexpected truths from Revelation to reform her school?